cawfree/react-search-props/README.md

 Recurse through the React DOM in search of a named prop.
 Compatible with [React](https://reactjs.org/) and [React Native](https://facebook.github.io/react-native/).

 ## 🤔 About
 This library accumulates all of the values of a specific named prop inherited by all children of a specified node.
-There are _plenty_ of caveats to its use, and you should likely _never_ need to use this at all.
-Normally, ascertaining the values of particular props is achieved using either a well structured application _state_ using a framework such as [redux](https://redux.js.org/introduction/getting-started), or via a _callback_ interface.
-You will only ever need to use this if you're doing something intentionally _hacky_.
+There are _plenty_ of caveats to its use, and you should likely never need to use this at all.
+Normally, ascertaining the values of particular props is achieved using either a well structured application state using a framework such as [redux](https://redux.js.org/introduction/getting-started), or via a child-to-parent callback interface.

+You will only ever need to use this if you're doing something **intentionally hacky**.

 This library exports a single function: